Dhanush-kumar-dk/Digital-clock/README.md

 #CSS (Styling)

-1.CSS is used to design the appearance of the digital clock.
+1.CSS is used to design the appearance of the digital clock.<br>
 2.You can style the clock's background, font size, color, alignment, and more.
 3.CSS animations can be added to create smooth transitions (optional).